pingcap/docs/reference/tiflash/upgrade.md

 # Upgrade TiFlash Nodes

-Currently, TiFlash does not support upgrading using `tiup cluster upgrade`.
-To upgrade TiFlash, take the following steps:
+Currently, you cannot upgrade TiFlash by running the `tiup cluster upgrade` command.
+Instead, take the following steps to upgrade TiFlash:

-1. Refer to [Scale in a TiFlash node](/how-to/scale/with-tiup.md#sclale-in-a-tiflash-node), and scale in all the nodes in TiFlash.
+1. Refer to [Scale in a TiFlash node](/how-to/scale/with-tiup.md#sclale-in-a-tiflash-node), and scale in all the TiFlash nodes.

 2. Run the upgrade command: